-The U.S. Attorney is committed to working with state and local agencies to appropriately deploy law enforcement resources.
-Assistant United States Attorneys work with county prosecutors to select the appropriate jurisdiction for prosecution of gun cases.
+The U.S. Attorney’s Office is committed to working with state and local agencies to appropriately deploy law enforcement resources.
+Federal and county prosecutors work together to select the appropriate jurisdiction for prosecution of gun cases.
 The U.S. Attorney's Office also works hand-in-hand with the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) to bolster federal firearms investigations.
-This includes participating in the Metro Treasure Valley Violent Crimes Task Force, a co-located unit comprised of agents with the FBI and ATF, sheriff deputies, and police officers dedicated to reducing gang and gun violence in the Treasure Valley.
+This includes participating in the Metro Treasure Valley Violent Crimes Task Force, a co-located unit comprised of agents with the FBI and ATF, sheriff deputies, and police officers: All dedicated to reducing gang and gun violence in the Treasure Valley.

-Since 2006, the U.S. Attorney partnered with local leaders throughout the Treasure Valley to create a new specially-deputized prosecutor dedicated to prosecuting violent Treasure Valley violent offenders, gang members and organizations in federal court.
-Since the Special Assistant United States Attorney began in 2007, 242 defendants have been prosecuted federally; the vast majority of these defendants were sentenced to federal prisons outside Idaho.
+Since 2006, the U.S. Attorney has partnered with local leaders throughout the Treasure Valley to create a new specially deputized prosecutor dedicated to prosecuting violent Treasure Valley offenders, gang members, and organizations in federal court.
+Since the Special Assistant United States Attorney began in 2007, 396 defendants have been prosecuted federally; the vast majority of these defendants were sentenced to federal prisons outside Idaho.

 The U.S. Attorney’s Office is proud of its efforts to get the PSN message to the public.
-In the past, locally-produced radio and television spots carry the message across Idaho, while newspapers and radio stations continue to broadcast news of the stiff sentences handed out to gun and gang defendants.
+Historically, public service announcements through local media have helped bring awareness to the dangers of gun violence, as well as federal law that prohibits certain people—including those convicted of domestic violence—from possessing firearms.
+Newspapers and radio stations continue to broadcast news of the stiff sentences handed out to gun and gang defendants.

 Training and Community Involvement

-The U.S. Attorney’s Office provides training to state and local law enforcement in an effort to effectively work as a community to prevent gun and gang violence, successfully prosecute those who pose a danger to our community, and to work with those defendant's reentering the community after serving a prison sentence.
+The U.S. Attorney’s Office provides training to state and local law enforcement in an effort to effectively work as a community to prevent gun and gang violence and successfully prosecute those who pose a danger to our community.
+Additionally, the U.S. Attorney’s Office continues to conduct outreach directly with those defendant's reentering the community after serving a prison sentence.